samvoigt/GarageStorage/README.md

 - Simplify Core Data persistance
 - Eliminate versioning Core Data datamodels/having to do xcdatamodel migrations

 It does this at the expense of speed and robustness.
 In GarageStorage, there is only one type of Core Data Entity, and all of your NSObjects are mapped into this object.
 Relations between NSObjects are maintained, so you do get some of the graph features of Core Data.
-Also, it's super alpha, so you've been warned.
+Also, it's ~~super alpha~~ in production apps although not heavily tested, so you've been warned.
 #### Getting Started
 First, create a Garage.
 It's called a Garage because you can park pretty much anything in it, like, you know, your garage.
 Create a Garage with: `[[GSGarage alloc] init]`.
 WARNING: You should only ever have one instance of your Garage.
 Feel free to make it a singleton.
 Or not.
 ```ObjC